How Is Diatomaceous Earth Made

 Diatomaceous earth is a naturally occurring, siliceous sedimentary rock composed primarily of the fossilized remains of diatoms.
 The chemical composition is predominantly silicon dioxide (SiO2), typically ranging from 80% to over 90%, with the remaining portion consisting of various trace minerals such as alumina, iron oxide, and calcium oxide.
 The key to diatomaceous earth's unique properties lies in the microscopic structure of the diatom frustules.
 Each frustule is riddled with tiny pores and channels, giving the material a high surface area to volume ratio and excellent absorptive capabilities.

 The formation of diatomaceous earth is a continuous process.
-Diatoms are still actively producing silica shells in bodies of water around the world.
-However, commercially viable deposits are those that have accumulated over immense periods and have been concentrated by geological processes.
+Even so, commercially viable deposits are those that have accumulated over immense periods and have been concentrated by geological processes.
+Here's the thing — diatoms are still actively producing silica shells in bodies of water around the world.
 The age of these deposits can range from a few thousand years to millions of years.

 Historical Context

 The use of diatomaceous earth dates back centuries.
-Evidence suggests that the ancient Greeks used diatomaceous earth, known locally as "white earth," for construction purposes.
-However, large-scale commercial exploitation began in the mid-19th century, primarily for industrial applications.
-Alfred Nobel famously used diatomaceous earth to stabilize nitroglycerin, leading to the invention of dynamite.
+That's why evidence suggests that the ancient Greeks used diatomaceous earth, known locally as "white earth," for construction purposes.
+Even so, large-scale commercial exploitation began in the mid-19th century, primarily for industrial applications.
+Alfred Nobel famously used diatomaceous earth to stabilize nitroglycerin, leading to the invention of dynamite That alone is useful..

 In the late 19th and early 20th centuries, the discovery of large diatomaceous earth deposits in California, particularly in Lompoc, propelled the United States to the forefront of diatomaceous earth production.
 These deposits, formed in ancient marine environments, are among the purest and most extensive in the world.